 Murray’s lawsuit hinges on a law that allowed lawyers to “fully participate” in student conduct cases other than academic cases.

 Turner said under the former policy, he was not allowed to cross-examine the responding party or receive information directly from the grievance committee.

 “Full participation of a lawyer, if it means anything, it means lawyers are allowed to do lawyer stuff,” Turner said.
 “The quintessential lawyer stuff means questioning the opposing party.
 That’s probably the most important function of a lawyer in a hearing like this.”

 The lawsuit was filed in Orange County’s Superior Court.
 Turner said he hasn’t received UNC’s official answer.

 UNC spokeswoman Karen Moon declined to comment on the lawsuit, saying the University doesn’t comment on cases involving sexual assault.

 According to the complaint, Murray wants a new policy to be used that doesn’t violate state law, as well as the court’s declaration that UNC is violating state law.
 She also wants Turner to be allowed to fully participate in her upcoming hearings.

-Turner said the new sexual assault policy released Thursday further bars lawyers from being involved in cases.
+Turner said further bars lawyers from being involved in cases.

 “It makes lawyers into potted plants in the hearing process,” he said.